 New statistics released by the FBI suggesting an increase in crime rates by as much as 9% spurred the Niagara County District Attorney’s Office to take action to ensure the County remained a safe, family-friendly community.

-As part of the development of Operation SafeCam, the District Attorney allocated asset forfeiture funds to purchase a quantity of WCCTV 4G HD Mini Dome rapid deployment Pole Cameras to jump-start the program and increase the tools available to Niagara County’s Law Enforcement Agencies to fight crime and protect citizens and visitors.
+As part of the development of Operation SafeCam, the District Attorney allocated asset forfeiture funds to purchase a quantity of WCCTV 4G IR Mini Dome rapid deployment Pole Cameras to jump-start the program and increase the tools available to Niagara County’s Law Enforcement Agencies to fight crime and protect citizens and visitors.

-“Niagara County remains a safe, wonderful community to raise a family, but statistics like this mean that local government should act to prevent this from becoming a trend We’re bringing new resources to bear immediately in that fight.
+“Niagara County remains a safe, wonderful community to raise a family, but statistics like this mean that local government should act to prevent this from becoming a trend.
+We’re bringing new resources to bear immediately in that fight.

-Cameras reduce crime, they are a deterrent and a powerful tool in righting wrongs.
-Criminals need to know that Niagara County is not an easy place for them to operate, and will be even less so.”
+Cameras reduce crime; they are a deterrent and a powerful tool in righting wrongs.
+Criminals need to know that Niagara County is not an easy place for them to operate and will be even less so.”